 The Destructive ESTJ

 Destructive ESTJs are dictatorial, aggressive, and controlling.
 They believe that they know what’s best for everyone and that their way is the only way.
-They suppress their moral compass and disregard the feelings and values of other people in exchange for their own rigid views.
+They disregard the feelings and values of other people in order to stay loyal to their own rigid views.
 They push forward to achieve their goals, but instead of taking time to reflect on their decisions, they steamroll over everyone in their path/ They are aggressive in pursuit of their goals, and stubborn about their viewpoints.
 They will overlook the moral implications of their decisions, feeling that “the end justifies the means.”
 They may be loyal to a corrupt system or authority and suppress anyone who stands against that authority or questions it.
 They trust their own personal experience and disregard the personal experiences of others.
 They scoff at the emotions and values of others while they allow themselves to have their own temper tantrums and emotional overreactions.

 Healthy ESTJs: Healthy ESTJs are hard-working, trustworthy, and loyal.
 They see the world logically and push themselves to live up to a high standard.
 They don’t ask other people to do things they wouldn’t do themselves, and they uphold traditions they see as morally right and effective.
 They are intellectual, practical, and usually outgoing.
 They are very supportive of their communities and families and want to make the world a better place.